yezyilomo/odoo-rest-api/README.md

 ## Installing
 * Download this module and put it to your Odoo addons directory
-* Install dictfier with  `pip install dictfier`
+* Install requirements with `pip install -r requirements.txt`
-Or you can use requirements.txt file on module's directory as `pip install -r requirements.txt`

 ## Getting Started